bitcometz/survey_old/source/overview.rst

 Input and Output
 --------------------------------------------------------------------------------

-To run survey package, you have to prepared two files.
+To run survey package, you have to prepare two files.
 The first one is 'reads.list' file where each line stores the path for the reads files independently.
 Besides, you have to prepare a 'example.cfg' file, containing QC path(used for generating Reports), reads.list, output dir and all kinds of parameters.

 For more information, you can refer to the part 'Config and Usage' under the section  *Examples* .